CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/2 - MVP Part 2/README.md

 ## Licenses

-The Project is released under the MIT License.
+The project is released under the MIT License.

 Requirement | Finding
 ------------ | -------------